osmond-lab/eeb314/docs/syllabus/final_project.md

 	- Analyze your model
 	- Explain how the results address your original question
 	- Suggest how the model could be improved or extended
-	- Max 4 pages (not including any code that you used, which can be included as a link or additional file)
+	- Max 2000 words (not counting diagrams, equations, and supplementary Jupyter notebooks)
 	- [Example](final_project/partII_example.md)

 !!! tip